 3. Put some Pressure on Your Eggs

 The goal of hosting a brunch is to not become a short-order cook – you don’t want to end up making eggs over easy for each person.
-Instead, we enlist a pressure cooker and cook a large batch of hard and soft boiled eggs for guests to pick from.
+Instead, we enlist a pressure cooker and cook a large batch of soft and hard boiled eggs for guests to pick from.
 If you don’t have a pressure cooker, make a breakfast quiche or frittata for the crowd.

 4. Baked Bacon